icsm-au/DynAdjust/resources/INSTALLING.md

 ## Building from source

-The following build instructions are only needed if you would like to build DynAdjust yourself or make changes to the source code, rather than use pre-built binaries.
+The following build instructions are only needed if you would like to build DynAdjust yourself, rather than use pre-built binaries, or make changes to the source code and [contribute to the DynAdjust repository](../CONTRIBUTING.md).

 ### General requirements and prerequisites